yiannis9/AdversarialFR/README.md

 > EfficientNet-B0

 ## Adversarial Attacks
-We will demonstrate the pre existing adversarial attacks on facial recognition systems as well as a new .
+We will demonstrate the original DeepFool attack on facial recognition systems as well as 2 new variants.
 Attacks included are:
 > Deepfool
 >